webexpoprague/content/output/sessions-data.md

 ## Talk Description

-We easily recognise the people we’re closest to – our partners, friends, family – the ones we seek true intimacy with.
-The internet helps us "stay in touch" even when apart, but it also raises doubts about authenticity nowadays and has us questioning if the other person is even human.
-Can an interaction with a robot feel just as intimate?
-And aren’t the challenges you face when building trust with your users similar?

-Join Lutz’s thought-provoking talk on intimacy, human connection, digital interaction, and what it all means for your work.
+A lot of people call themselves designer generalists.
+Let's talk about what it really means.
+Design is not drawing pretty pictures.
+Design is solving complex problems.

 ## Tags

-Business &amp; Growth, Design Thinking &amp; UX, Service Design &amp; CX, Sustainability &amp; Ethics
+Design Thinking &amp; UX, Future of Work, Research, Service Design &amp; CX

 ## Session Focused on

-Web Development: 40%, Design & UX: 100%, Marketing: 60%, Business: 80%
+Web Development: 0%, Design & UX: 100%, Marketing: 60%, Business: 60%

 ## Session Presenter

-Lutz Schmitt
+Jan Řezáč

 ## Session Presenter Bio

-Lutz lives with his family in Cologne, Germany.
-In the early 2000s, he graduated as a designer and became an information architect.
-Today, he’s an independent consultant for UX and service design, with a knack for privacy.
-He’s the author of the book “The Perception of Time and the Influence of Design”.
+Jan wrote the first Czech bestseller about design process, has over 20 years of design experience, and leads the design consulting company House of Řezáč.

 ## Session Details